solana-foundation/developer-content/content/courses/program-optimization/program-architecture.md

 [rust Anchor documentation](https://docs.rs/anchor-lang/latest/anchor_lang/attr.account.html)

 > Other than being more efficient, the most salient benefit [`zero_copy`]
-> provides is the ability to define account types larger than the max stack or
+> provides the ability to define account types larger than the max stack or heap
-> heap size.
-When using borsh, the account has to be copied and deserialized
+> size.
+When using borsh, the account has to be copied and deserialized into a
-> into a new data structure and thus is constrained by stack and heap limits
+> new data structure and thus is constrained by stack and heap limits imposed by
-> imposed by the BPF VM.
-With zero copy deserialization, all bytes from the
+> the BPF VM.
+With zero copy deserialization, all bytes from the account's
-> account’s backing `RefCell<&mut [u8]>` are simply re-interpreted as a
+> backing `RefCell<&mut [u8]>` are simply re-interpreted as a reference to the
-> reference to the data structure.
+> data structure.
 No allocations or copies necessary.
-Hence the
+Hence the ability to get
-> ability to get around stack and heap limitations.
+> around stack and heap limitations.

 Basically, your program never actually loads zero-copy account data into the stack or heap.
 It instead gets pointer access to the raw data.
 The